 Credit Risk Dashboard Report is updated on a monthly basis by the Strategic, Credit and integrated risks and delivered to the Management Board member in charge of the Risk Management and Directors of all structures within Risk Management.
-The information is presented at the subsegment level (large corporate clients, middle-sized corporate clients, real estate financing, business clients and entrepreneurs and individuals) with comparative data for the previous month and previous year-end.
+The information is presented at the sub-segment level (large corporate clients, middle-sized corporate clients, real estate financing, business clients and entrepreneurs and individuals) with comparative data for the previous month and previous year-end.
 The report includes the following information:

-- Loan structure (type and currency);

-- Portfolio structure per internal credit rating categories;

-- Portfolio structure per (non)-default client status;

-- credit loss provisions);

-- PD and LGD per segment;

-- cost of risk per sub-segment.
+- Loan structure (type and currency); - Portfolio structure per internal credit rating categories; - Portfolio structure per (non)-default client status; - Data on the asset quality at the sub-segment level (exposure, NPL volume and ratio, amount of credit loss provisions, NPLs coverage with credit loss provisions); - PD and LGD per segment; - Credit loss provisioning costs per sub-segment (charge and release/reversal as compared to the beginning of year and previous month); and - cost of risk per sub-segment.